Ah, the Quicksilver! Where to start with this veritable icon of the ultralight sector?

 With more power and further development, Quicksilvers got better.
 And better.
 And better.
 The California manufacturer sold a ton of them.

 By the time the earliest MX models came out, Quicksilver was a huge force in putting people in the sky.
-In one year — I believe it was 2002 or 2003 — the company sold more aircraft than Cessna, Piper, and Beechcraft combined.
+In one year — a reader reminded me it was 1983 — the company sold more aircraft than Cessna, Piper, and Beechcraft combined.
 That got the attention of plenty of aviators.
 Average selling price back then, for a ready to fly aircraft: $3,595.00.
 (Today, that would be $9,667 after adjusting for inflation — still a fantastic bargain, and as you’ll read below, you can still buy one for the original low price.)

 Quicksilver MX is a high-wing, tricycle-gear, two-axis control aircraft in a pusher configuration.
 It was the first ultralight to be mass-marketed and mass-produced.